nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 The `-with-report` option enables the creation of the workflow execution report.
 Open the file `report.html` with a browser to see the report created with the above command.

-The `-with-trace` option enables the creation of a tab separated file containing runtime information for each executed task.
+The `-with-trace` option enables the creation of a tab separated value (TSV) file containing runtime information for each executed task.
 Check the `trace.txt` for an example.

 The `-with-timeline` option enables the creation of the workflow timeline report showing how processes were executed over time.
 This may be useful to identify the most time consuming tasks and bottlenecks.
 See an example at [this link](https://www.nextflow.io/docs/latest/tracing.html#timeline-report).